 Birds you can see here include:

-Pied-billed Grebe, Great Blue Heron, Great Egret, Snowy Egret, Green Heron, Mallard, Gadwall, Bufflehead, Ring-necked Duck, Common Goldeneye, Common Merganser, Hooded Merganser, Double-crested Cormorant, Wild Turkey, California Quail, Turkey Vulture, Red-tailed Hawk, Red-shouldered Hawk, Sharp-shinned Hawk, Cooper's Hawk, White-tailed Kite, American Kestrel, American Coot, Band-tailed Pigeon, Mourning Dove, Anna's Hummingbird, Allen's Hummingbird, White-throated Swift, Belted Kingfisher, Nuttall's Woodpecker, Downy Woodpecker, Hairy Woodpecker, Red-breasted Sapsucker, Northern Flicker(red-shafted form), Olive-sided Flycatcher, Western Wood Pewee, Pacific-slope Flycatcher, Willow Flycatcher, Black Phoebe, Say's Phoebe, Barn Swallow, Violet-green Swallow, Warbling Vireo, Hutton's Vireo, Cassin's Vireo, Steller's Jay, Western Scrub-Jay, American Crow, Common Raven, Chestnut-backed Chickadee, Oak Titmouse, Bushtit, Pygmy Nuthatch, White-breasted Nuthatch, Red-breasted Nuthatch, Brown Creeper, House Wren, Bewick's Wren, Wrentit, Cedar Waxwing, Ruby-crowned Kinglet, Golden-crowned Kinglet, California Thrasher, American Robin, Varied Thrush, Swainson's Thrush, Hermit Thrush, Orange-crowned Warbler, Yellow Warbler, Yellow-rumped Warbler, Townsend's Warbler, Hermit Warbler, Black-throated Gray Warbler, Common Yellowthroat, Wilson's Warbler, Black-headed Grosbeak, Spotted Towhee, California Towhee, White-crowned Sparrow, Golden-crowned Sparrow, Rufous-crowned Sparrow, Fox Sparrow, Lincoln's Sparrow, Song Sparrow, Dark-eyed Junco, Western Tanager, Brown-headed Cowbird, House Finch, Purple Finch, American Goldfinch, Lesser Goldfinch
+Pied-billed Grebe, Great Blue Heron, Great Egret, Snowy Egret, Green Heron, Mallard, Gadwall, Bufflehead, Ring-necked Duck, Common Goldeneye, Common Merganser, Hooded Merganser, Double-crested Cormorant, Wild Turkey, California Quail, Turkey Vulture, Red-tailed Hawk, Red-shouldered Hawk, Sharp-shinned Hawk, Cooper's Hawk, White-tailed Kite, American Kestrel, American Coot, Band-tailed Pigeon, Mourning Dove, Anna's Hummingbird, Allen's Hummingbird, White-throated Swift, Belted Kingfisher, Nuttall's Woodpecker, Downy Woodpecker, Hairy Woodpecker, Red-breasted Sapsucker, Northern Flicker(red-shafted form), Olive-sided Flycatcher, Western Wood Pewee, Pacific-slope Flycatcher, Willow Flycatcher, Black Phoebe, Say's Phoebe, Barn Swallow, Violet-green Swallow, Warbling Vireo, Hutton's Vireo, Cassin's Vireo, Steller's Jay, California Scrub Jay, American Crow, Common Raven, Chestnut-backed Chickadee, Oak Titmouse, Bushtit, Pygmy Nuthatch, White-breasted Nuthatch, Red-breasted Nuthatch, Brown Creeper, House Wren, Bewick's Wren, Wrentit, Cedar Waxwing, Ruby-crowned Kinglet, Golden-crowned Kinglet, California Thrasher, American Robin, Varied Thrush, Swainson's Thrush, Hermit Thrush, Orange-crowned Warbler, Yellow Warbler, Yellow-rumped Warbler, Townsend's Warbler, Hermit Warbler, Black-throated Gray Warbler, Common Yellowthroat, Wilson's Warbler, Black-headed Grosbeak, Spotted Towhee, California Towhee, White-crowned Sparrow, Golden-crowned Sparrow, Rufous-crowned Sparrow, Fox Sparrow, Lincoln's Sparrow, Song Sparrow, Dark-eyed Junco, Western Tanager, Brown-headed Cowbird, House Finch, Purple Finch, American Goldfinch, Lesser Goldfinch

 Other Wildlife